flipjs/vimconfig/README.md

 # flipjs.io Vim Configuration

-- Note: Vim plugins are stored outside this folder/repo.
+See pathogen info on how to load vim plugins outside .vim directory